 Policy problems are complex.
-Policy analysis is both a science and a craft.
-Increasingly, policymakers have begun to acknowledge that effective policy research requires not only multiple methods of inquiry, but also interdisciplinary teams of social science researchers, ordinary citizens, designers, scientists, artists, consultants, engineers, among other experts.
-Likewise, crafting compelling policy narratives that have the potential to effect change is not a straightforward scientific process, but instead a creative, collaborative, iterative and engaged activity that requires research and writing, but also storytelling, design and other creative processes.
+Policy analysis and design is both a science and a craft.
+Increasingly, policymakers have begun to acknowledge that effective policy research requires not only multiple methods of inquiry, but also interdisciplinary teams of social science researchers, citizens, designers, scientists, artists, consultants, and engineers, among other experts.
+Generating innovative policy solutions, from this approach, is not a straightforward, linear process, but instead a creative, collaborative, and engaged activity that requires not only iterative and dynamic research methods, but also storytelling, design, and other creative methods.

 PLCY 1810.
 Models for Sustaining Social Transformation.

 This course explores the dynamics of creating, managing and sustaining social change activities in order to achieve the objective of true social transformation.
 The course will examine this pathway through the lens of several different social movements that are relevant in both the global and domestic spheres, including: water and sanitation systems, healthcare and public health, and urban planning and resilience.

 PLCY 1821.
 Bilateral and Multilateral Policy and Diplomacy.